Fidelity Scholars Program: Get Help

 Q: How do I complete the FAFSA?

-The Federal Student Aid Department announced that the release of the new Free Application for Federal Student Aid (FAFSA) will now open no later than December 31.
+The Federal Student Aid Department announced that the release of the new Free Application for Federal Student Aid (FAFSA) for the 2025-26 application year will now open October 1, 2024.
 Fidelity Investments has partnered with uAspire to offer the following resources to help you complete the required FAFSA that will help to establish financial need and unlock financial aid.

 • Free Student Walkthroughs: uAspire hosts free virtual events to walk students and families through the financial aid process and applications, provide resources and guidance, and answer questions.
 Each session is one hour.
 More dates will be released soon.